peteroupc/peteroupc.github.io/colorgen.md

 More generally&mdash;

-- an N&times;N matrix can be used to transform an N-component color, or
+- an N&times;N matrix can be used to transform an N-component color, and
 - an (N+1)&times;(N+1) matrix can be used to transform a color consisting of N components followed by the number 1; if this is done, the first N components of the transformed color are divided by the last component.

 <a id=Lighten_Darken></a>